 Help support the UC Berkeley Undocumented Student Program: donate today!

-Did you know that the Undocumented Student Program provides free legal support, immigration legal resources, and legal representation to UC Berkeley students and their immediate family members?
-Speak in confidence to the attorney, Prerna Lal, and the USP Legal Assistant, Adriana Ramos, and receive informed legal advice and answers to your immigration questions.
-Who is … Continued
+Did you know that the Undocumented Student Program provides free legal support, immigration legal resources, and legal representation to UC Berkeley students and their family members?
+Speak in confidence to the USP Legal Team and receive informed legal advice and answers to your immigration questions.
+Who is eligible for services?
+Current UC Berkeley undocumented undergraduate … Continued

 Two Texas valedictorians caused a stir last week by declaring their Undocumented status.
 “When Mayte Lara Ibarra, the valedictorian of her high school’s graduating class, revealed her plans to attend the University of Texas at Austin on a scholarship, she did what any graduate would do: She shared her excitement on social media.
 Ms. Lara … Continued